What are bifocals?

 Children can outgrow accommodative esotropia, especially if they have received proper eye care, and their focusing ability has improved.

-Children usually begin to outgrow this vision condition as they enter grade school and adolescent years, as the child becomes less farsighted.
+Children usually begin to outgrow this vision condition as they enter grade school and adolescent years, and as the child becomes less farsighted.

 Can vision therapy treat accommodative esotropia?

 Vision therapy works to strengthen and improve focusing abilities to enhance vision clarity for close objects, and activities such as reading.